gayanvoice/githubclicks-github-chrome-extension/README.md

 # GitHubClicks
-Navigate through Java and Kotlin modules, classes and declarations in GitHub like an IDE.
+Navigate through modules, classes and declarations in GitHub like an IDE.
 The Chrome extension is written in Javascript and based on JQuery to handle HTTP requests with Github API.
+The project supports Android projects written in Java and Kotlin.

 <pre>
 root/